srkishan2000/BookRestApi/BookRestApi_Requirement_Details.md

 CRUD operations on the books in a repository.

 ###Requirements
-* When run locally, the application's services are available at http://localhost:8080/api/v1/books.
+* When run locally, the application's services are available at http://localhost:8080/hello/John and  http://localhost:8080/api/v1/books
 * The user can run the test scripts from folder src/test/scripts and get expected results.
 * The executed actions will update the database.
-* Add security with HTTP basic authentication
+* Add security with HTTP basic authentication only to the books api
 * Add a few unit tests (maybe utilizing mocking?)

 ###Details